Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

 note = {to appear}

 }
+# Required Modules and Libraries
+- numpy library for loading numpy file, creating 2-dimensional array ..etc.

+- math library for mathematical function (abs, sort, round, exp ..etc).
+This library is installed be default when installing Python.

+- random library for generating random number between 0 and 1.
+This library is installed be default when installing Python.

+- time library for compute the execution time of simulation.
+This library is installed be default when installing Python.
 # Licensing and Re-distribution
 See the LICENCE file.
 You may use/re-distribute the codes if you do all of the following.